rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/EDA.md

 ![Pair plot](../Output/Figures/pairplot.png)

+This pairplot shows us the distributionof every class.

 ## Data cleaning
 1. We first change the column name or the target variables as it has ore spaces